 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.

 One thing’s for sure – you’ll be doing a lot of walking in Rome.
 Between touring the Colosseum and traversing the Vatican, you’re going to need to stay hydrated to keep going.
 We recommend making an eco-friendly, stainless steel water bottle – like the 25-ounce Grayl Geopress Water Bottle – part of your what to take to Rome checklist.
 It’s 8 ounces bigger than comparable bottles and keeps your water refreshing cool when you need it most!

 As we’ve already mentioned regarding security, you’ll want to take every precaution in Rome.
 Always keep your bag locked when left unattended – especially if you plan on staying in a hostel in Rome.

 We believe that all savvy backpackers should travel with a compact multi-tool, like our favorite, the Skeletool.
 You just never know when you may need a handy tool, even in Rome.
 Imagine that you decide to pick up some fresh bread, pecorino cheese and a bottle of wine for lunch on-the-go – wouldn’t having a corkscrew and small knife on hand be a godsend?

 All backpackers and budget travelers need to pack their own towels.
 Avoid that uncomfortable scenario where you meet a less-than-desirable towel that your hostel provides – if one at all!
-A lightweight, quick-drying towel like the Active Roots Microfiber Travel Towel is definitely the way to go.
+A lightweight, quick-drying towel like the Quick Dry Microfiber Travel Towel is definitely the way to go.
 There’s no bulk, so making it one of your Rome packing essentials is a no-brainer.

 #8 – Fairywill Electric Toothbrush